Frequently Asked Questions

 Aren't hackers super secretive/antisocial/etc.?

 Totally not, people are all very different and have different feelings towards social interactions in general.
-At White Hat, everyone is welcome!
+At CPSEC, everyone is welcome!
 We make no assumptions about how people are, and we want everyone to be included.
 If you're looking for some super cool people to hang out with and befriend, come visit our lab in Bonderson room 204!

 Who We Are